Trump signs order on police reform, doesn't mention racism

 Trump said that, as part of the order, the use of chokeholds, which have become a symbol of police brutality, would be banned “except if an officer's life is at risk."
 Actually, the order instructs the Justice Department to push local police departments to be certified by a “reputable independent credentialing body" with use-of-force policies that prohibit the use of chokeholds, except when the use of deadly force is allowed by law.
 Chokeholds are already largely banned in police departments nationwide.
 While Trump hailed his efforts as “historic,” Democrats and other critics said he didn't go nearly far enough.

-Senate Democratic leader Chuck Schumer said, "One modest inadequate executive order will not make up for his decades of inflammatory rhetoric and his recent policies designed to roll back the progress that we've made in previous years."
-Democratic House Speaker Nancy Pelosi said the order "falls sadly and seriously short of what is required to combat the epidemic of racial injustice and police brutality that is murdering hundreds of Black Americans."
-Kristina Roth at Amnesty International USA said the order "amounts to a Band-Aid for a bullet wound."
-But Trump said others want to go too far.
-He, framed his plan as an alternative to the "defund the police" movement to fully revamp departments that have emerged from the protests and which he slammed as "radical and dangerous."
-"Americans know the truth: Without police there is chaos.
-Without law there is anarchy and without safety, there is a catastrophe," he said.
-Trump's audience included police officials and members of Congress and came after he met privately at the White House with the families of men and women who have been killed in interactions with police.
+Senate Democratic leader Chuck Schumer said, “One modest inadequate executive order will not make up for his decades of inflammatory rhetoric and his recent policies designed to roll back the progress that we've made in previous years.”
+Democratic House Speaker Nancy Pelosi said the order “falls sadly and seriously short of what is required to combat the epidemic of racial injustice and police brutality that is murdering hundreds of Black Americans.”
+Kristina Roth at Amnesty International USA said the order “amounts to a Band-Aid for a bullet wound."
+But Trump said others want to go to far.
+He, framed his plan as an alternative to the “defund the police” movement to fully revamp departments that has emerged from the protests and which he slammed as “radical and dangerous.".

-White House press secretary Kayleigh McEnany told reporters that many tears were shed at the meeting and "the president was devastated."
-Trump listed the families' relatives who died and said: "To all the hurting families, I want you to know that all Americans mourn by your side.
-Your loved ones will not have died in vain."
-White House adviser Ja'Ron Smith said it was "a mutual decision" for the families not to attend the public signing.
-"It really wasn't about doing a photo opportunity," he said.
-"We wanted the opportunity to really hear from the families and protect them.
-I mean I think it's really unfortunate that some civil rights groups have even attacked them for coming.".

 ALSO READ